Wax sculpture: 18th century

 Bologna was an important centre for anatomical wax modelling in the 18th century with Ercole Lelli, Giovanni Manzolini and his wife Anna Morandi Manzolini.
 The Museo di Palazzo Poggi shows a wax portrait of her husband dissecting a heart and one of herself dissecting a brain as well as anatomical models of the eye.
 The anatomy room also displays a series of figures by Ercole Lelli and a copy of Florentine Clemente Susini’s once famous Medici Venus.
-The University of Bologna houses the Luigi Cattaneo Anatomical Wax Museum.
+The museum of the Medical University of Vienna houses a large collection of Susini's wax models, while the University of Bologna houses the Luigi Cattaneo Anatomical Wax Museum.

 Patience Wright, was a sculptor of wax figures, and the first recognized American-born sculptor.

 The Royal Collection Trust owns a wax bust of George III by Samuel Percy (1750-1820) and several engravings made after wax portraits like Jean-Charles François's portrait of Josephus II (1751) after wax modeller Florian Zeiss (1712–80).
 Other artists were inspired by wax works by Leonhard Posch or Josef Müller (fl.1793).

 Towards the close of the 18th century, modeling of medallion portraits and of relief groups, the latter frequently polychromatic, was in considerable vogue throughout Europe.
 Many of the artists were women.
 John Flaxman executed in wax many portraits and other relief figures which Josiah Wedgwood translated into pottery for his Jasperware.
 The National Portrait Gallery has 40 wax portraits, mostly from this period.